ZFITTER 1985-2013

 Figure \ref{fz} shows the rise of accuracy for $M_Z$ due to LEP.
-Since the begin of the nineteen-nineties, a true scientific standard is the so-called blue-band plot of the \href{http://lepewwg.web.cern.ch/LEPEWWG/}{LEPEWWG}, based on ZFITTER \cite{Bardin:1989di,Bardin:1989tq,Bardin:1992jc,Bardin:1999yda,Arbuzov:2005ma} and another Standard Model package TOPAZ0 \cite{Montagna:1993ai,Montagna:1995ja,Montagna:1998kp}.\footnote{Reference \cite{Bardin:1992jc} (1992) appeared as a CERN preprint because, at that time, we considered this to be more prestigeous than e.g. a paper in the journal ``Computer Physics Communications'' devoted to publication of software.
-It was submitted to the internet archive hep-ph in 1994.} The March 2012 version is reproduced in figure \ref{plb166fig1}, right.
+Since the begin of the nineteen-nineties, a true scientific standard is the so-called blue-band plot of the {LEPEWWG}\footnote{\url{http://lepewwg.web.cern.ch/LEPEWWG/}}, based on ZFITTER \cite{Bardin:1989di,Bardin:1989tq,Bardin:1992jc,Bardin:1999yda,Arbuzov:2005ma} and another Standard Model package TOPAZ0 \cite{Montagna:1993ai,Montagna:1995ja,Montagna:1998kp}.\footnote{Reference \cite{Bardin:1992jc} (1992) appeared as a CERN preprint because, at that time, we considered this to be more prestigious than e.g. a paper in the journal ``Computer Physics Communications'' devoted to publication of software.
+It was submitted to the Internet archive hep-ph in 1994.} The March 2012 version is reproduced in figure \ref{plb166fig1}, right.
 Both ZFITTER and TOPAZ0 are huge software packages with tens of thousands lines of Fortran code aiming at covering the complete known radiative corrections to the $Z$ resonance peak in the reaction $e^+e^- \to {\bar f} f$.
 The top quark was predicted by M. Kobayashi and T. Maskawa in 1973 \cite{Kobayashi:1973fv} and discovered in 1995 with a mass of about 173 GeV \cite{Abe:1995hr,Abachi:1995iq}.
 Top quark mass data from precision electroweak measurements and from direct searches are collected in figure \ref{fz}, right.
 After discovery of the top quark, the LEP data were no more competitive.
 The agreement of direct measurements (in `all data') and indirect measurements (in `all $Z$ pole data') supports the validity of the Standard Model at the quantum loop level.
-Over the years the predictive power of the indirect searches for the Higgs boson mass improved considerably, and the discovery of the top quark was a crucial improvement for this.
+Over the years the predictive power of the indirect searches for the Higgs boson mass improved considerably, and the discovery of the top quark was a crucial input.